syncfusion-content/blazor-docs/blazor/sankey/customization.md

 The `Orientation` property controls the flow direction of the Sankey.
 You can set it to `Horizontal` or `Vertical`.
 The default `Auto` setting automatically chooses the best orientation based on the sankey's aspect ratio.
 Setting the orientation to vertical can be particularly useful for certain types of data or when you want to emphasize the top-down flow of information.

-### Effects of Vertical Mode

-When you switch the Sankey diagram to vertical orientation, several aspects of the chart change:
+**When you switch the Sankey diagram to vertical orientation, several aspects of the sankey chart change:**

 1. **Node Placement**: Nodes are arranged vertically from top to bottom, instead of left to right.